 All settings that offer nursery education must be registered with Ofsted.
 Providers of funded early education places are usually judged as good or outstanding.
 Some settings with less than good or outstanding may be able to offer sessions.

 You can use your entitlement at more than one provider, for example using a group provider and a childminder.
 We strongly recommend that you consider the impact on continuity of care for children when enabling children to take up their early education place at more than one provider, as some children find this very unsettling.

 Settings may be run by private, voluntary, independent or maintained providers.

-Where are the settings that offer funded places in Southampton?
-Each setting record will show whether they offer 2 year old funding, 3 and 4 year old funding, or both.
+Find childcare on our directory.
+Each setting record will show whether they offer 2-year-old funding, 3- and 4-year-old funding, or both.

 How many hours of early education can my child have?
 SHOW

 You can use up to 15 hours per week, over 38 weeks per year or 570 hours a year.
 The entitlement is flexible and can be used over a minimum of three days per week.